elastic/rally/docs/adding_tracks.rst

     }

-A few things to note:

-* The numbers below the ``documents`` property are needed to verify integrity and provide progress reports.
+The numbers under the ``documents`` property are needed to verify integrity and provide progress reports.
 Determine the correct document count with ``wc -l documents.json`` and the size in bytes with ``stat -f "%z" documents.json``.
-* You can add as many queries as you want.
-We use the `official Python Elasticsearch client <http://elasticsearch-py.readthedocs.org/>`_ to issue queries.

 .. note::